-- 10. For UCITS schemes that use a global offering document which contains information of both SFC-authorized funds and non-SFC-authorized funds, please refer to Question 9 of the FAQs on SFC Authorization of UCITS Funds for the additional disclosure to be made in the Hong Kong wrapper of the global offering document for the purposes of distribution to the public in Hong Kong. - 11.
-For UCITS schemes that may use FDIs extensively for investment purposes or the net derivative exposure of which may exceed 50% of the NAV, the HKOD (including the KFS) should contain the following disclosure: - 11.1 information as set out in Appendix C to Section 1 of the Minimum Disclosure Requirements (contained in Annex 1 to this Guide) (in both the KFS and the main Hong Kong offering document); - 11.2 additional risk disclosure including the risks associated with investments in FDIs (in both the KFS and the main Hong Kong offering document); - 11.3 a statement indicating how and where information regarding the risk management and control policy, procedures and methods employed by the scheme will be made available to Hong Kong investors upon request (in the main Hong Kong offering document only); and - 11.4 a summary of the risk management policy and methods employed by the fund to effectively measure and manage the risks associated with the investments in FDIs (in the main Hong Kong offering document only).
+10. For UCITS schemes that use a global offering document which contains information of both SFC-authorized funds and non-SFC-authorized funds, please refer to Question 9 of the FAQs on SFC Authorization of UCITS Funds for the additional disclosure to be made in the Hong Kong wrapper of the global offering document for the purposes of distribution to the public in Hong Kong.

+- 11. For UCITS schemes the net derivative exposure of which may exceed 50% of the NAV, the HKOD (including the KFS) should contain the following disclosure: - 11.1 information as set out in Appendix C to Section 1 of the Disclosure Guidance (contained in Annex 1 to this Guide) (in both the KFS and the main Hong Kong offering document); - 11.2 additional risk disclosure including the risks associated with investments in FDIs (in both the KFS and the main Hong Kong offering document); - 11.3 a statement indicating how and where information regarding the risk management and control policy, procedures and methods employed by the scheme will be made available to Hong Kong investors upon request (in the main Hong Kong offering document only); and - 11.4 a summary of the risk management policy and methods employed by the fund to effectively measure and manage the risks associated with the investments in FDIs (in the main Hong Kong offering document only).